EdwardBerman/EdwardBerman/README.md

 + Undergraduate Researcher at Northeastern University, McCleary's Group
 + Lensing Working Group at COSMOS-Web: The JWST Cosmic Origins Survey
 + AI and Programming Languages at GammaTauAI
-+ Double Major in Mathematics and Applied Physics, Music Technology Minor
++ Double Major in Mathematics and Applied Physics

 ## Publications and Scholarly Works